obahii/deep_learning_tutorial/README.md

 By following these steps, you will be able to run the project and explore the implementation of the neural network and SVM models for image classification using the MNIST dataset.

-## Roadmap

-Planned future developments or features for the project.

-## References

-References to any external sources or documentation used in the project.

-Feel free to customize this template to fit the specific needs of your project.